MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

 2. Under **Data**, select **Entities**, and then select **Get data** at the top of the screen.

-    If you need to create a new entity, see [Create a custom entity](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-create-entity).
+    If you need to create a new table, see [Create a custom table](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-create-entity).

 3. In the list of data sources, select **Excel**.